thissop/YSOs/ysospy/documentation.md

 # ysospy
-This is the documentation for all the files and functions in our ysospy package.
+This is the documentation for all the files and functions in our ysospy package. **Note: this documentation is out of date and missing multiple functions right now**

 ## Guidelines
 #### Naming and Style Conventions